MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 4. In the **Set up the basics** window, enter the following information:
 	- First name: **Laura**
 	- Last name: **Atkins**
-	- Display name: When you tab into this field, Laura Atkins will appear.
+	- Display name: When you tab into this field, **Laura Atkins** will appear
 	- Username: **Laura**

 	**IMPORTANT:** To the right of the Username field is the domain field.
 You want this value to be Adatum's **xxxxxZZZZZZ.onmicrosoft.com** domain (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 However, if the custom domain that you added in a prior lab is set as the default domain, then this field will be prefilled with the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** on-premises domain (where xxxUPNxxx is your UPN number and xxxCustomDomainxxx.xxx is the custom domain).
 If the custom domain is displayed in this field, you must select the drop-down arrow and select the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain instead.  <br/>